PC-Admin/perthserverplus.com/content/post/georedundant-storage-made-easy/index.md

 ---

-- It's only suitable for 2 sites, if you want to replicate data across more than 2 sites you'll need to set up a [multi-site cluster](https://docs.ceph.com/en/quincy/radosgw/multisite/).
+- It's only suitable for 2 sites, if you want to replicate data across more than 2 sites you'll need to create a [multi-site setup](https://docs.ceph.com/en/quincy/radosgw/multisite/).
 - It's only suitable if your OSD devices are SSDs, as the latency of HDDs is too high to make this work.
 - It's only suitable if your sites are close together, as the latency between sites needs to be low enough to make this work.
 - Writes are slow, this is because Ceph needs to write an object to both sites before it can acknowledge the write.